jc141x/jc141-bash/setup/debian.md

-## Setup Guide - Debian
+## Setup Guide - Debian Rolling/Sid

 - Also applies to Sparky Rolling, Siduction, Nitrux which are rolling by default.

-### pre-configuration
+#### Switch to the Rolling/Sid repo for an optimal and up to date experience.

-#### We recommend the repositories to be switched to the Rolling/Sid for an optimal and up to date experience.
+Note: Debian Stable repo is no longer compatible with latest DXVK, thus it is not supported.
 ```sh
 1. Edit /etc/apt/sources.list:
 sudo nano /etc/apt/sources.list